josefadamcik/josefadamcik.cz/_posts/2022-05-09-starforged-valentin-campaing-start.md

 Keep under radar +shadow [3+3=6 vs 6 | 3] weak hit.
 </aside>

 Another jump, getting closer.
-I fix a dinner for me and Jones, while the drive is recharging.
+I fix dinner for me and Jones, while the drive is recharging.
 This is taking much more time than anticipated and it's taking a toll on our fuel and rations.

 <aside>
 Sacrifice resources -2